Hawadacirka/BlackJack/README.md

 - JavaScript

 ## Development
-The cards don't have spades, diamonds or hearts.
-It is only numbers with add/subtract and equal.
-This game automatically counts for you like calculator.
+The cards don't feature spades, diamonds, or hearts.
+They only display numbers along with addition, subtraction, and equal signs.

 ## Resources